-Given the current situation in which a large part of the Mediterranean coast is occupied by urbanizations and residences with landscaped areas, the adaptation of these spaces to the ecological conditions of our environment is of vital importance.
+Given the current situation where a large part of the Mediterranean coast is occupied by urbanizations and residences with landscaped areas, the adaptation of these spaces to the ecological conditions of our environment is of vital importance.

-In general, exotic plants are used for gardens, coming from distant countries, whose vital requirements are totally different from those provided by our climate, with the consequent excess in the consumption of water and other resources.
+In general, people use exotic plants from distant countries with vital requirements that are totally different from those provided by our climate, with the consequent excess in water consumption and other resources.
 The generalization of these exotic environments, denaturalizes our Mediterranean landscape and leads to the cornering, if not the disappearance, of native flora and fauna, causing important ecological imbalances.

 In most cases, the choice of this type of exotic gardens responds to aesthetic trends that could be described as fashions, a generalized situation that inevitably leads to designing them in this way, as if it were their only alternative.
 FUNDEM promotes other gardening options, based on indigenous Mediterranean elements.

-In this context, the Mediterranean garden of l’Albarda has been planned, with an area of approximately 50,000 square meters and created from exclusively indigenous flora, located in the municipality of Pedreguer, Alicante.
-It was initially owned by the founding president D. Enrique Montoliu and today it is mostly loaned to the Foundation.
-The aim for the future of the garden is to become the full property of the Foundation and to be managed on the public visit basis.
+In this context, the Mediterranean garden of l’Albarda has been planned, with an area of approximately 50,000 square meters meters, exclusively created from indigenous flora, located in the municipality of Pedreguer, Alicante.
+It was initially owned by the founding president, D. Enrique Montoliu, and today it is mostly loaned to the Foundation.
+The aim for the future of the garden is to become the full property of the Foundation and to be managed on the money raised from public visits.
 Its natural and landscape quality has been recognized with the Master of Landscaping Award 2002, awarded by the Polytechnic University of Valencia.

-These characteristics of public use and demonstrative quality require infrastructure works and maintenance of an environment which, moreover, is in the process of being extended, construction and provision of the necessary equipment for the reproduction of plant species, which in many cases are used for the first time in gardening, or the adaptation of spaces for the implementation of purely teaching activities, courses, practices, thesis…
+Using the garden both for public enjoyment and as a gardening model requires specific infrastructures and maintenance.
+Other activities also add to the demands on the infrastructure and manpower, such as 1) the construction and provision of the equipment for the reproduction of plant species, many of them used for the first time in gardening, and 2) the adaptation of spaces for the implementation of purely teaching activities, courses, practices, thesis, etc.

 Here are some of the advantages of creating a Mediterranean garden, an environment for sustainability:

-- An economical garden: plants are bought only once, because in this favorable environment their reproduction is dynamic.
-The only work it requires is aesthetic ideas.
+- Reduced expenses: Plants are bought only once, because their reproduction is dynamic in this favorable enviroment.
+The only work work required is having aesthetic ideas.

-- It contributes to maintaining our landscape: it is very important to preserve our environment.
-If we introduce native plants we collaborate in the development of our flora, otherwise we could only find it in natural places spontaneously, spaces that are increasingly degraded and prone to disappearance.
+- It contributes to maintaining our landscape: It is very important to preserve our environment.
+If we introduce native plants, we collaborate in the development of our flora.
+Without our help, these species will be limited to natural areas, which are unfortunately increasingly degraded and disappearing.

-- The garden is beautiful all year round: at each time of the year there are a number of plants that are ready to bloom, are constantly renewed according to the seasons.
+- The garden is beautiful all year round: At all times of the year, there are a number of plants ready to bloom, and they are constantly renewed according to the seasons.

-- Its maintenance is environmentally friendly: it does not need the use of pesticides, insecticides, herbicides, fertilizers…, all of them, and with inadequate use, are the most important cause of soil contamination.
-It is enough to have a pond where insects, birds, reptiles and amphibians can access: these will be responsible for restoring the biological balance.
+- Its maintenance is environmentally friendly: It does not need remove pesticides, insecticides, herbicides or fertilizes…, These substances, often abused or misused, are the most important cause of soil contamination.
+It is enough to have a pond where insects, birds, reptiles and amphibians have access: these will restore the biological balance.